Planning a Trip to Germany- Tips and Best Travel Books Germany

 National Geographic Traveler Germany

-When you are looking at National Geographic, your expectation is that the book will be loaded with FABULOUS photos, and it is.
+When you are looking at National Geographic, you expect the book will be filled with FABULOUS photos, and it is.
 With National Geographic Germany, it’s more about the experiences outside the cities.
-For example, the city of Münster gets a short page… but the Münsterland, and the area around Münster are quite detailed with facts and interesting things to do.
-This is the perfect Germany Travel Guide book for getting to know the countryside.
-Want to take a walk up to the Summit of the Brocken (where the witches gather at Walpurgisnacht)?
+For example, the city of Münster gets a short page… but the Münsterland and the area around Münster are pretty detailed with facts and interesting things to do.
+This is the perfect German travel guidebook for learning about the countryside.
+Want to walk up to the Summit of the Brocken, where the witches gather at Walpurgisnacht?
 You will find detailed information on walking or taking a train part of the way in either direction, along with a list of what is not to be missed, how hard the walk is, and how long it will take you.
-This is one of the few books to mention smaller interesting towns (like Bad Homburg) that are near the big cities.
+This is one of the few books that mention smaller, interesting towns (like Bad Homburg) near the big cities.
 (This is why I have multiple books)

 Photo taken of the National Geographic Traveler Guidebook